-Textbooks are checked out to each student at the beginning of the course.
+In some grades, textbooks are checked out to each student at the beginning of the year.
 A record is kept of the condition of the book and the book number.
 The student is expected to retain the same book that was checked out to them.
 Students not returning a book will be required to pay the cost for a replacement.
 Students returning books showing excessive damage will be assessed a charge to cover the cost of repair or replacement.